CoachEgghead/SupportTemplates/README.md

 # SupportTemplates
-Click the SupportTemplates.msi above to download the latest version!
+<b>Click the SupportTemplates.msi above to download the latest version!</b>

 Windows application to manage text templates.